zmap/zmap/README.md

 probe modules for TCP SYN scans, ICMP, DNS queries, UPnP, BACNET, and can send a large number of [UDP probes](https://github.com/zmap/zmap/blob/master/examples/udp-probes/README).
-If you are looking to do more involved scans, e.g., banner grab or TLS handshake, take a look at [ZGrab](https://github.com/zmap/zgrab), ZMap's sister project that performs stateful application-layer handshakes.
+If you are looking to do more involved scans, e.g., banner grab or TLS handshake, take a look at [ZGrab 2](https://github.com/zmap/zgrab2), ZMap's sister project that performs stateful application-layer handshakes.

 Installation